milaq/kodi_addon_blackbarsremover/README.md

 # Configuration

 If enabled, the addon automatically adjusts the zoomlevel when a video is playing.
-It will adjust the zoom to fit the screen up to the configured maximum compensation (30% by default).
+It will adjust the zoom to fit the screen up to the configured maximum compensation value.

 The addon settings allow you to configure the maximum amount of automatic zoom and optional additional zoom compensation.